cenzwong/E32-TTL-100/E32_Lib/ReadMe.txt

 //============

 This Library rely on the config.h to config E32 module, therefore, the tranditional way to include arduino library is not work
+You may have a look on the E32_Lib.ino on how to start with

 Step 1:
 Open your sketch